kpannoni/sem-mitos/README.md

 #### Before you run:
 - Download the [data file](Biodock_AI_V6_output_den_mitos_dendrites_cKO_CTL_CA2.csv) and codes
 - Set the name of your save directory under `dirName` (this directory will be created)
-- Make sure the meta data about the analysis in the first code block is correct (AI version, dataset, etc.)
-- Add any relevant notes in the `notes` variable, which will be printed in `analysis_summary.txt` along with the other meta data
+- Check that the analysis meta data is correct (AI version, dataset, etc.) and add any relevant notes in the `notes` variable. <br>The meta data will be saved in the file `analysis_summary.txt`
 - Make sure the `mito_functions.py` code is in your working directory along with this analysis code

 *If you are running the same analysis, you shouldn't have to change the meta data.*